underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 ## Preliminaries

 The free monad represents the minimal possible structure to implement a monad and nothing else.
-This is achieved by separating the structure of monadic computations from the process that gives it meaning.
+This is achieved by separating the structure of monadic computations from the process that gives them meaning.
 The free monad gives us the means to construct a monad from any type (that is also a functor)[^coyoneda] by wrapping it in the free monad.

 Let me give a simple example of this separation of structure and meaning that doesn't involve any monads.
 Consider the expression